What a Divine Attribute Is

 So God’s attributes are not parts or divisions within the Godhead … but each attribute is necessarily to God’s being.
 But each attribute is necessary is necessary to God’s being.
 Each is essential to him, and therefore his essence includes all of them.
 God cannot be God without his goodness, his wisdom, his eternity.
 In other words, he is necessarily good, wise, and eternal.
 None of his attributes can be removed from him, and no new attribute can be added to him.
 (429).

-To sum up, in God, these attributes or perfections or characteristics are essential to his existence, and they are perfect, without diminishment or inconsistency; in us humans they are parts; some attributes in some people are lacking, others strong, others weak—they are not essentially human.
+In us humans they are parts; some attributes in some people are lacking, others strong, others weak—they are not essentially human.

-First, each small circle is an attribute like justice, eternity, love, holiness, omniscience (all knowing), wisdom, and so on.
+Each small circle is an attribute like justice, eternity, love, holiness, omniscience (all knowing), wisdom, and so on.
 Here, God’s attributes are depicted as a mere collection:

 That illustration does not work because they have no unity within one Being, God.
 They are not ingredients in a recipe.